A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM

-An increase (decrease) of $\chi$ moves the boundary of $\CO$ dominated gas to higher (lower) $A_V$, because $\CO$ only forms in dust-shielded regions (Figure \ref{fig:KLM_TCO} (a)).
-Similarly, an increase (decrease) of $\xi_\Ho$ pushes the minimum density for $\CO$ up (down), because $\Heplus$ and $\CII$ formed in cosmic ray reactions are harmful for $\CO$ formation (Figure \ref{fig:KLM_TCO} (b)).
-However, in both Figure \ref{fig:KLM_TCO} (a) and Figure \ref{fig:KLM_TCO} (b), the contours defining the $\CO$ dominated region also clearly delimit the low temperature ($T\lesssim 20\mr{K}$) gas, except at the highest levels of $\xi_\Ho$.
+An increase (decrease) of $\chi$ moves the boundary of $\CO$-dominated gas to higher (lower) $A_V$, because $\CO$ only forms in dust-shielded regions (Figure \ref{fig:KLM_TCO} (a)).
+Similarly, an increase (decrease) of $\xi_\Ho$ pushes the minimum density for $\CO$ up (down), because $\Heplus$ and $\CII$ formed in cosmic-ray reactions are harmful for $\CO$ formation (Figure \ref{fig:KLM_TCO} (b)).
+However, in both Figure \ref{fig:KLM_TCO} (a) and Figure \ref{fig:KLM_TCO} (b), the contours defining the $\CO$-dominated region also clearly delimit the low temperature ($T\lesssim 20\mr{K}$) gas, except at the highest levels of $\xi_\Ho$.
 The temperature of the bulk of the gas in the $\CO$-dominated regime depends on $\xi_\Ho$ but not on $\chi$.
-This is because when $x(\CO)/x_\mr{C, tot}\approx 1$, the heating and cooling are respectively dominated by cosmic ray ionization and $\CO$ rotational transitions.
+This is because when $x(\CO)/x_\mr{C, tot}\approx 1$, the heating and cooling are respectively dominated by cosmic-ray ionization and $\CO$ rotational transitions.
 The temperature is obtained by balancing Equation (\ref{eq:Gamma_cr}) (with Equation (\ref{eq:q_cr})) with Equation (\ref{eq:Gamma_CO}).
-We suggest that the temperature of $\CO$, especially the optically thin isotopes, can be an indicator to probe the cosmic ray ionization rate in dense molecular gas.
-Observations of star forming regions near the galactic center indicates that $\CO$ gas there is indeed warmer than that in the galactic disk \citep{GP2004, Ao2013, Bally2014}.
-The higher cosmic ray production rate due to higher SFR in the galactic center may explain the elevated temperature of $\CO$ gas there.
-However, if only ${}^{12}\CO~(J=1-0)$ line is observed, because it is usually optically thick, the luminosity of the line is determined mostly by temperature at the cloud surface, where photo-electric heating can dominate over cosmic ray heating.
-Therefore, as pointed out by \citet{WHT1993}, the luminosity of the $\CO~(J=1-0)$ line is mostly determined by the strength of UV radiation, instead of the cosmic ray ionization rate.
+We suggest that the temperature of $\CO$, especially the optically thin isotopes, can be an indicator to probe the cosmic-ray ionization rate in dense molecular gas.
+Observations of star forming regions near the galactic center indicate that $\CO$ gas there is indeed warmer than that in the galactic disk \citep{GP2004, Ao2013, Bally2014}.
+The higher cosmic ray production rate due to higher SFR in the galactic center may explain the elevated temperature of the $\CO$ gas there.
+However, if only the ${}^{12}\CO~(J=1-0)$ line is observed, because it is usually optically thick, the luminosity of the line is determined mostly by the temperature at the cloud surface, where photoelectric heating can dominate over cosmic-ray heating.
+Therefore, as pointed out by \citet{WHT1993}, the luminosity of the $\CO~(J=1-0)$ line is mostly determined by the strength of UV radiation, instead of the cosmic-ray ionization rate.

-In galactic disks where the warm and cold atomic gas are in pressure equilibrium, the typical density of the cold neutral medium (CNM) is related to the strength of ambient radiation field approximately by $n_\mr{CNM} \propto \chi$ \citep{Wolfire2003, OML2010}:
+In galactic disks where the warm and cold atomic gas are in pressure equilibrium, the typical density of the cold neutral medium (CNM) is related to the strength of the ambient radiation field approximately by $n_\mr{CNM} \propto \chi$ \citep{Wolfire2003, OML2010}: